La Paz, Bolivia 2026: Your Ultimate Travel Guide to the World’s Highest Capital—Where Andean Soul Meets Urban Innovation.

 - Cable Car Expansion: The purple line to connect to the Tiwanaku archaeological site.

-- Indigenous Language Apps: Aymara-Spanish translators Mi Teleférico stations.
+- Translating the languages of the local population: Aymara-Spanish translators at Mi Teleférico stations.

 - Zero-Waste Markets: Mercado Rodriguez to become plastic-free by 2027.